WillSplaine/COMP3016-OPENGL/README.md

 #### In this project the use of learnopengl.com was essential in both learning the correct usage for each element

 #### Models for bonsai, shop were both designed by myself via the use of the 3D modelling software Blender

+### Research Related Citation
+#### I looked into collision for my opengl project and used an article to get a better understanding of what collision detection refers to and how to implement it in my project
+#### The article i read through is [Static collision detection using visualization tool](https://www.sciencedirect.com/science/article/abs/pii/S2214785318322053)